 Hilton Santa Fe Buffalo Thunder Room

 I will say that the beds are fantastic!
-One element of Hilton properties not yet compromised.
+One element of Hilton properties is not yet compromised.
 Expect high-quality, comfortable mattresses coupled with luxurious white feather downs with feather pillows.
 We slept great here, and that is one pro.

 Hilton Santa Fe Buffalo Thunder Pool

 The photos will lure you into thinking this is a resort.
-For us, this was important as this is where we expected our sprog to bond with other sprogs.
+This was important as this is where we expected our sprog to bond with other sprogs.
 I think the way Hilton has chosen to advertise this resort is beyond misleading.
 The pool is tiny.
 I’ve swum in bigger private pools.
 The hot tub was closed, corned off with what looked like crime scene tape.
 It was still closed on our 7th night here.

 Hilton Santa Fe Buffalo Thunder Casino